 Iceland , ‘The land of Ice and Fire’.
 If you have ever dreamed of an Icelandic holiday, stop dreaming and go!

-As we have in past years, we kicked of 2015 by watching and listening to, via a live web cam , the midnight fireworks from Reykjavik, Iceland.
+We often kick off the New Year by watching and listening to, via a live web cam , the midnight fireworks from Reykjavik, Iceland.
 The closer it got to midnight the more fireworks lit the dark sky Icelandic.
 It seemed as though every family in the city was illuminating the sky with their own fireworks display.

 Why, you might ask, do we do this?
 In April of 2002 our family explored Iceland and had an absolutely amazing time; even our teenaged son had a wonderful experience!
 From the moment we spotted Iceland from the plane till the moment it disappeared from view when we flew home, we were captivated.

-In researching travel to this island country I discovered Isafold Travel which operates out of Reykjavík.
+In researching travel to this island country Susan discovered Isafold Travel which operates out of Reykjavík.
 After correspondence with the owner, Jón Baldur Þorbjörnsson, we booked a private tour and were all set to start out on an Icelandic adventure.
 The people we met were very friendly and their English was waaaaaay better than our (non-existent) Icelandic!
 The landscape seemed to change with every kilometer we traveled, the waterfalls were spectacular, the views breathtaking, and, because we were there at the end of winter, every spot of green grass was a sign of spring and greeted with exclamations of joy.

 Iceland’s famous Blue Lagoon was our first stop and shouldn’t be missed by anyone traveling to Iceland.
 The geothermally heated water is a comforting 38°C (100°F).
 The turquoise blue colour is a result of the silica which the water picks up on its way to the surface and the way the sunlight reflects off it.
 Enjoying the many spa related facilities there or just enjoying the water makes a good start or finish to any Icelandic adventure.